dfw-ninjas/CapitalOneCares-Gui/README.md

-# simFi
+# gameFi
-Simulated financial literacy project for students
+A game where students compete to win in the world of finance.